Evaluate financial viability with a Pre-Sue report

 Do you offer pre-sue reports on Companies?

-Find UK People does not offer financial background or pre-litigation asset and liability checks on companies in the UK.
+Find UK People can offer limited financial background or pre-litigation asset and liability checks on companies in the UK.
 The primary reason for this limitation is that the company specialises in conducting checks on individuals rather than businesses.
 Find UK People has expertise, resources, and access to data that is more geared towards performing checks on personal credit footprints, background histories, and asset/liability assessments of individuals.

-While the company has access to individual credit information from UK credit agencies and other sources, it does not have the necessary resources or access to comprehensive data needed to conduct similar checks on companies.
+While the company has access to individual credit information from UK credit agencies and other sources, it does not have access to comprehensive data needed to conduct similar checks on companies.
 Financial information about companies, such as credit history, property assets, and banking details, are more complex, confidential, and protected from access/ view compared to individual financial records for legitimate interest.

 Will a pre-sue report show full transparency of a subjects assets and liabilities?